developik-um/developik-um.github.io/README.md

     git push --set-upstream origin gh-pages
 ```

-Your resume should be now publicly available for everyone on "https://your_username.github.io" within two minutes.
+Your resume should be now publicly available for everyone on "your_username.github.io" within two minutes.

+> A.Etter recommends that content inside your readme should look pleasant and easy to scan, so including images and gifs are a great way to increase the reader's attention.
+> But adding extra images just for the sake of appearence means wasting reader's time.
-> Key characteristics of good documentation are discoverability, searchability and only relevant information.
+> Key characteristics of a good documentation are discoverability, searchability and only relevant information.

 > Hence, we should stop here and let the reader enjoy what they created while following this tutorial.

 Congratulations on completing this tutorial!